ansible-community/ansible-test-gh-action/README.md

 The actual value of `origin-python-version` passed to the [setup-python] action

+### `sanity-tests`

+Comma-separated list of sanity tests to run.
+If not present, all applicable tests are run.

+### `sanity-skip-tests`

+Comma-separated list of sanity tests to skip.

+### `sanity-allow-disabled`

+Allow sanity tests to run which are disabled by default.

 ## Related community projects

 Check out the [Data-Bene/ansible-test-versions-gh-action] to explore